 If the OCRC finds probable cause of discrimination, the parties are offered a final chance to resolve their differences through a conciliation process.
-In the event that the dispute cannot be resolved, the case is referred to the Civil Rights Section of the Ohio Attorney General's Office to bring a civil action before an administrative hearing officer or, if the parties request, in state court.
+In the event that the dispute cannot be

-20According to the agreement between HUD and the OCRC, with several small exceptions, fair housing complaints from Ohio that are filed with HUD are referred to the OCRC for investigation and resolution.
+24According to the agreement between HUD and the OCRC, with several small exceptions, fair housing complaints from Ohio that are filed with HUD are referred to the OCRC for investigation and resolution.
 In 2005, less than one percent of cases were investigated by HUD.
 (Email communication with Carolyn Murphy, Director of Columbus Fair Housing Center, U.S. Department of Housing and Urban Development, March 10, 2006.)
+In addition, since 2008, HUD has retained jurisdiction of cases filed by non-profit fair housing agencies in Lorain, Medina, Summit, and Wayne counties because of the Ninth District Court of Appeals decision in Fair Housing Advocates Ass'n v.
+Chance, 2008 Ohio 2603, holding that such groups lack standing to file suits under Ohio law.

-21The procedures of the OCRC are set forth in ORC 4112.03-4112.06 and in the Ohio Administrative Code 4112-3-01 through 4112-3-17.
+25The procedures of the OCRC are set forth in ORC 4112.03-4112.06 and in the Ohio Administrative Code 4112-3-01 through 4112-3-17.

-22The Commission has the authority to demand access to records, premises, documents, evidence or possible sources of evidence, and to record testimony or statements from individuals.
+26The Commission has the authority to demand access to records, premises, documents, evidence or possible sources of evidence, and to record testimony or statements from individuals.
 Further, the agency has the right to issue subpoenas, interrogatories, cease and desist orders, hold public hearings, and collect monetary benefits.